michaelmangelsdorf/myth/spec.md

     0xAB: BH	Take B as page offset and store it into PC - if A is not equal to zero
     0xAC: BZ	Take B as page offset and store it into PC - if A is equal to zero
     0xAD: BN	Take B as page offset and store it into PC - if A is negative (has bit 7 set)
-    0xAE: BR	Take B as page-index, load the index into R, set PC to 80h
+    0xAE: BG	Take B as page-index, load the index into G, set PC to 80h
     0xAF: BC	Take B as page-index, load the index into C, set PC to 0.
 Save return pointer into B_O.
 Decrement L

     0xB0: OU	Take O as 8-bit signed number and add it to 16-bit pointer B_O